 Bold Statement-Today’s teens are using their dental braces to make a fun fashion statement.
-Most brackets are available in clear, tooth-colored and even gold.
+Most brackets are available in clear, tooth-colored, and even gold.
 There are also endless colors for elastics—even glow-in-the-dark!

-Ease the Transition-No matter which option is chosen, getting used to braces will take some time.
+Ease the Transition-No matter of which option is chosen, getting used to braces will take some time.
 As the teeth move, there may be soreness, slower chewing, and changing dietary considerations.
 Remember to be sensitive and encouraging, talking them through their concerns if they seem stressed.
 The orthodontist will advise you on helping your teen with tooth or gum pain, and keep soft foods in the house so that they will have something to eat after appointments if their teeth are sore.